Russia unleashes missiles but Ukraine says most shot down

 Putin had inaugurated the bridge in a highly symbolic move after the annexation of Crimea in 2014.

-Zelenskyy's office said three rocket strikes hit his hometown of Kryvyi Rih in south-central Ukraine, killing a factory worker and injuring three others.
+Zelenskyy's office said three rocket strikes hit his hometown of Rih Krivyi Rih in south-central Ukraine, killing a factory worker and injuring three others.
 In the northeastern region of Kharkiv, a person was killed in strikes by S-300 missiles on civilian infrastructure in the town of Kupyansk, it said.

 The war that began with Russia’s invasion of Ukraine on Feb.
 24 has displaced millions from their homes, killed and injured tens of thousands of people and shaken the world economy — notably through the fallout on the prices and availability of food, fertilizer and fuel that are key exports from Ukraine and Russia.